An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Preliminaries

 Chords in a geometric prelamination are called \emph{leaves}.
 If $\lam$ is a geo-lamination then $\lam^+=\bigcup \lam\cup \ucirc$ is a continuum.
 A geo-lamination can be obtained if we construct a geometric prelamination $\lam$ and then add all chords that are limits of sequences of chords from $\lam$.
 Denote the new family of chords by $\ol{\lam}$; it is easy to see that $\ol{\lam}$ is a geo-lamination.

 A \emph{gap} of a geometric prelamination $\lam$ is the closure (in $\C$) of a component of $\disk\sm\bigcup\lam$ that has interior points.
 The boundary of a gap consists of leaves in $\clam$ and points in $\uc$.
 The \emph{basis} of a gap or leaf $G$ is $G'=G\cap \ucirc$.
 A gap is \emph{finite} if its basis is finite (i.e., if the gap is a polygon), and \emph{infinite} otherwise.
 For a closed subset of $\uc$, we call its convex hull a \emph{(degenerate) leaf or gap} even if it is not coming from any lamination.
 Slightly abusing the language, we often identify a gap and its basis, or a gap and its boundary.
+Note that gaps and leaves of an \emph{invariant} lamination have additional properties specified in Definition~\ref{geolaminv}.